Fed begins inflation fight with key rate hike, more to come - NewsBreak

 The Fed’s quarter-point hike in its key rate, which it had pinned near zero since the pandemic recession struck two years ago, marks the start of its effort to curb the high inflation that followed the recovery from the recession.
 The rate hikes will eventually mean higher loan rates for many consumers and businesses.

-That would be the highest level since March 2008.
-Borrowing costs for mortgage loans, credit cards and auto loans will likely rise as a result.

-“Clearly, inflation has moved front and center into the Fed's thinking,” said Tim Duy, chief U.S. economist at SGH Macro Advisers.

-The central bank's policymakers expect inflation to remain elevated, ending 2022 at 4.3%, according to quarterly projections they released Wednesday.
+The central bank’s policymakers expect inflation to remain elevated, ending 2022 at 4.3%, according to updated quarterly projections they released Wednesday.
+That’s far above the Fed’s 2% annual target.
 The officials also now forecast much slower economic growth this year, of 2.8%, down from a 4% estimate in December.

+Under Chair Jerome Powell, the Fed is hoping that the rate hikes will achieve a difficult and narrow objective: Raising borrowing costs enough to slow growth and tame high inflation, yet not so much as to topple the economy into recession.

-But many economists worry that with inflation already so high — it reached 7.9% in February, the worst in four decades — and with Russia's invasion of Ukraine driving up gas prices, the Fed may have to raise rates even higher than it now expects and potentially cause a recession.
+But many economists worry that with inflation already so high — it reached 7.9% in February, the worst in four decades — and with Russia’s invasion of Ukraine driving up gas prices, the Fed may have to raise rates even higher than it now expects and potentially tip the economy into recession.

 By its own admission, the central bank underestimated the breadth and persistence of high inflation after the pandemic struck.
-And many economists say the Fed has made its task riskier by waiting too long to begin raising rates.
+Many economists say the Fed made its task riskier by waiting too long to begin raising rates.

-The Fed's projections show that by the end of next year, the policymakers expect their short-term rate to be above “neutral” — the level at which they think the rate neither fuels nor slows economic growth.

-Roberto Perli, an economist at Piper Sandler, questioned Powell's assurances that the economy could withstand such higher rates.
+Speaking at a news conference Wednesday, Powell said he believed the economy remains sturdy enough for the Fed to carry out a series of rate hikes without causing a downturn.

 “All signs are that this is a strong economy,” he said, “one that will be able to flourish in the face of less accommodative monetary policy.”